ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

         ProxyJump ngb1
         User hirop

 #.
-After you finish editing the file, press **Control+O** to write the file.
+After you finish modifying the file, press **Control+O** to write the file.

 #.
 Press **return** (or **Enter**) to confirm the file name.

 #.
 Press **Control+X** to exit the editor and you are back at the prompt.

-Logging Into Nightingale
+Logging in to Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the preceding, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work:
+After the preceding one-time steps are complete, follow these steps each time you want to log in to Nightingale:

 #.
-Enter the following into the terminal (if you are logging into an interactive node, replace ``ng-login01`` with the name of that interactive node):
+Enter the following into the terminal (if you are logging in to an interactive node, replace ``ng-login01`` with the name of that interactive node):

    .. code-block:: terminal